mankek/Humanin/README.md

 `python humanin.py -i path_to_fasta -o Test\test`

-This will output a file called "test_humanin_results.txt" to the Test directory.
+This will output a file called "test_humanin_results.txt" to the Test directory that contains _Humanin_ motifs identified in the FASTA at the input path.

 ###### **Tool Options**